GeoWerkstatt/qgis-custom-news-feed/README.md

 # Custom News Feed

 ## What do I use Custom News Feed for?
 Custom News Feed is a [QGIS](https://www.qgis.org/en/site/) plugin that lets you display a feed of articles containing a title, date, text, image and link.
-The information to display is managed in a JSON-file.
+The information to display is managed in a JSON-file, that can be provided locally or via url.
 Custom News Feed plugin is helpful if you want to distriubte news articles organisation-wide.

 ![](dockpane_preview.png)